xintao222/Docker-DocumentServer/README.md

 So you need to create and install the following files:

-        /app/onlyoffice/DocumentServer/data/certs/onlyoffice.key
-        /app/onlyoffice/DocumentServer/data/certs/onlyoffice.crt
+        /app/onlyoffice/DocumentServer/data/certs/tls.key
+        /app/onlyoffice/DocumentServer/data/certs/tls.crt

-When using CA certified certificates, these files are provided to you by the CA. When using self-signed certificates you need to generate these files yourself.
-Skip the following section if you are have CA certified SSL certificates.
+When using CA certified certificates (e.g [Let's encrypt](https://letsencrypt.org)), these files are provided to you by the CA. If you are using self-signed certificates you need to generate these files [yourself](#generation-of-self-signed-certificates).

+#### Using the automatically generated Let's Encrypt SSL Certificates

+        sudo docker run -i -t -d -p 80:80 -p 443:443 \
+        -e LETS_ENCRYPT_DOMAIN=your_domain -e LETS_ENCRYPT_MAIL=your_mail  onlyoffice/documentserver

+If you want to get and extend Let's Encrypt SSL Certificates automatically just set LETS_ENCRYPT_DOMAIN and LETS_ENCRYPT_MAIL variables.

 #### Generation of Self Signed Certificates